 - Pressure 1,088 psi @ 4,692 ft

-Ultimately, the goal for the operator is to utilize the Well Stroker and Well Key along with a fiber optic survey to shift the same type of sleeves on injection wells to better manage their water flood program.
+Ultimately, the goal for the operator was to utilize the Well Stroker and Well Key along with a fiber optic survey to shift the same type of sleeves on injection wells and better manage their water flood program.

-This operation demonstrates Welltec’s ability to configure its tools to provide new solutions for complex operations—in this case, using the Well Stroker and Well Key to shift open multicycle, full-bore frac sleeves.
-During the operation, Welltec’s solution provided proof to the client that the sleeves were shifted.
-The CCL provided accurate depth control and identified the frac sleeve position—open or closed.
+This operation demonstrates Welltec’s ability to configure tools in different ways and provide new solutions for complex operations—in this case, using the Well Stroker and Well Key to shift open multicycle, full-bore frac sleeves.